rwils83/lp3thw-exercises/README.md

-Repo for Learn Python3 The Hard Way exercises
+Repo for Learn Python3 The Hard Way exercises <br \>
 To be updated twice a week